S0ftSc13nc3/airbnb-clone-project/README.md

 ## 6. HTTPS and Data Encryption
 All data exchanged with the API will be encrypted using HTTPS.
 This protects user credentials, personal info, and other sensitive data from being intercepted.

+# ⚙️ CI/CD Pipeline

+CI/CD (Continuous Integration and Continuous Deployment) is a development practice that helps teams deliver code changes more frequently and reliably.
+CI automatically tests and validates code every time it's pushed to the repository, while CD automates the process of deploying the code to a staging or production environment.

+## Why It Matters for This Project
+- Ensures new code doesn’t break existing features through automated testing.
+- Speeds up development by automating repetitive tasks like builds and deployments.
+- Makes the project more reliable by catching issues early and maintaining consistency across environments.

+## Tools We May Use
+- **GitHub Actions**: To automate workflows such as running tests, checking code formatting, and deploying to servers.
+- **Docker**: To containerize the app so that it runs the same way on every machine.
+- **Heroku / Render / Railway (optional)**: For deploying the app to a live environment for testing or demo purposes.

+As the project grows, setting up a proper CI/CD pipeline will help maintain code quality and reduce manual deployment overhead.